PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 ## Serial Protocol

 The SAM-M8Q is based on u-blox's sophisticated M8 chipset.
 By default it will output standard NMEA format navigation messages, but also supports much more comprehensive UBX binary format messages.
-As the SAM-M8Q is able to provide location information from GPS, GLONASS, BeiDou and Galileo, you will find that the prefix of the NMEA messages changes to: $GP for GPS, SBAS and QZSS; $GL for GLONASS; $GA for Galileo; $GB for BeiDou; or $GN if it is using a mix of satellites (which is usually the case).
+As the SAM-M8Q is able to provide location information from GPS, GLONASS and Galileo, you will find that the prefix of the NMEA messages changes to: $GP for GPS, SBAS and QZSS; $GL for GLONASS; $GA for Galileo; or $GN if it is using a mix of satellites (which is usually the case).
 Having the messages prefixed with $GN will confuse the Adafruit GPS Library and Mikal Hart's TinyGPS.
-To get round this, you can force the M8 chip "Talker ID" to GP by sending the following UBX binary format message:
+To get round this, you can force the "Talker ID" to GP by sending the following UBX binary format message:

 - 0xb5, 0x62, 0x06, 0x17, 0x14, 0x00, 0x20, 0x40, 0x00, 0x02, 0x00, 0x00, 0x00, 0x00, 0x00, 0x01, 0x01, 0x01, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x96, 0xd9

 The M8 chipset supports several different navigation modes including: portable, pedestrian, automotive, sea and "Airborne <1G" (which is really useful for high altitude ballooning!).

-In normal power mode, the SAM-M8Q draws approx. 45mA.
-You can reduce this to approx. 28mA by putting the M8 into power save mode.
+In normal power mode, the SAM-M8Q draws approx. 29mA.
+You can reduce this to approx. 9.5mA by putting the M8 into power save mode.
 But be careful.
 If you put the M8 into power save mode too early, before the chip has established a fix, the chip can perform a full reset.

 You can find the messages to change the navigation and power modes in the [GPX_and_CSV_Logger](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/tree/master/Arduino) Arduino code.